chanshiyucx/zen/blog/001-forwardRef-escape-hatches/index.md

 Although they are factors out of React’s control, React also wants to prevent them from getting out of control as much as possible in order to ensure the robustness of the application.

-To use the ref prop, you can assign it a callback function that receives the DOM element as an argument:
+To use the ref prop, you can assign it a callback function that receives the DOM element as an argument，you can then access the DOM element using the current property of the ref object.

 ```jsx
 import React, { useRef } from "react"

 function MyComponent() {
   const ref = useRef(null)
   return <div ref={ref}>Hello, World!</div>
 }
 ```